 We want you to feel completely confident about leaving the most important person in your life in our daycare and under our protection.

 That's why our inside and outside areas are all 'play safe', with fences, doors, locks, and fully secured gates that are checked regularly and constantly monitored.

 Thanks to the childcare recruitment side of our business we can employ the highest calibre of staff.
 No-one is allowed to work at your nursery who hasn't been fully interviewed, with references verified and a full DBS check carried out.

-Just as importantly, no-one is allowed on our premises who is not known to one of our team.
-We operate a stringent secure-door entry system so that staff can perform a check on anyone seeking to gain access.
+Just as importantly, no-one is allowed on our premises who is not known to one of our nursery team.
+We operate a stringent secure-door entry system so that our nursery staff can perform a check on anyone seeking to gain access.